karloscarweber/KonaScript/wren/wren_build.md

 ## Reserved words
 we're changing the reserved words list to be greatly reduced and to match the words reserved in Wren.
 We want to add a few reserved words of our own to add the pieces we want.
 But for now let's just keep it simple.
 ```
-as break class construct continue else false for foreign if import in is null return require static super this true var while
+and as break class construct continue else false for foreign if import in is null return require static super this true var while
 ```

 ## Symbol tokens